 Living in Crestwood, Washington D.C.

-Finding a spot of serenity and peace in the midst of a major city is an urban dream, but that's exactly what you will find in Crestwood, D.C.
+Finding a spot of serenity and peace in the midst of a major city seems like a pipe dream, but in Crestwood, D.C. find yourself in an idyllic urban landscape.
 Green lawns, spacious homes and almost no traffic are just some of the benefits of living in this quiet residential neighborhood north of Columbia Heights and Mount Pleasant.

 A Brief Neighborhood History

-Located only 3.7 miles from the White House and 6.5 miles from Capitol Hill, Crestwood homes offer a central location without the city noises and constant traffic.
+Located only 3.7 miles from the White House and 6.5 miles from Capitol Hill, Crestwood homes offer a central location without constant city noises and traffic.

 Housing in the Area